 As a relocation attorney Orlando, it is important to understand the case law and especially the Florida relocation Statute.
 According to Florida Statute 61.13001 (Florida’s relocation Statute), “Relocation” means a “change in the location of the principal residence (apartment, condominium or home, etc.) of a parent or other person from his or her principal place of residence at the time of the last order establishing or modifying time-sharing (once a case is filed, the court generally issues a standing order setting the addresses of the parties on record as the principal addresses for purposes of litigation and for relocation), or at the time of filing the pending action to establish or modify time-sharing.”

-This Statute prevents one parent from unilaterally moving with a minor child and not informing the other parent’s express written permission.
+Florida’s Relocation Statute prevents one parent from unilaterally moving with a minor child without the other parent’s express written permission.
 If a parent has engaged in relocation with a minor child without approval, immediate legal action may be necessary such as an emergency pick up order, or a motion for contempt and enforcement.

 Relocation with a Minor Child

 The Relocation Statute further provides that for a relocation with a minor child to occur, “The change of location must be at least 50 miles from that residence, and for at least 60 consecutive days not including a temporary absence from the principal residence for purposes of vacation, education, or the provision of health care for the child.”
 As an experienced relocation attorney Orlando, it may make sense to you that a 30-60-day vacation around the world will likely not violate the Statute, but it could cause some controversy.
 It is advisable to communicate your itinerary well-ahead of any trip to conform to your parenting plan or any standing order within the county that has jurisdiction over your case.